subashree188/ReactRecipeFinder/README.md

 # Recipe Finder Application using React.js
 Responsive website built using React which displays recipes based on the searched ingredient or dish.
-Displays the set of ingredients foe a particular recipe in the form of a pop up.
+Displays the set of ingredients for a particular recipe in the form of a pop up.
 Redirects to other websites for the full recipe.
 <br><br>

 ## Libraries Used: